dandersonw/myouji-kenchi/blog-post/blog-post.md

 To order two names we combine some heuristics with a finite state transducer responsible for evaluating the likelihood strings are romanized Japanese family names.

+## FST

-That transducer consists of two modules which are composed together, a transliterator responsible for translating between Latin characters and furigana, and an acceptor <sup id="a5">[5](#f5)</sup> responsible for
+The transducer consists of two modules which are composed together, a transliterator responsible for translating between Latin characters and furigana, and an acceptor <sup id="a5">[5](#f5)</sup> responsible for